 The COLA is an annual adjustment calculated by the federal Bureau of Labor Statistics based on fluctuations in the Consumer Price Index for Urban Wage Earners and Clerical Workers.

 Due to the COLA increase, 145,330 SNAP households (about 34% of all SNAP households in Louisiana) will face an average reduction of approximately $47.15 in monthly benefits, beginning in January.
 Currently, SNAP recipients receive Emergency Allotments, which brings them to the maximum benefit amount for their household size.
-Benefit reductions for these households may not be noticeable until Emergency Allotments expire.
-As their income exceeds the eligibility limit, another 3,680 SNAP cases will be closed.
-The COLA will also result in benefit reductions for 27 Louisiana FITAP households, and 10 KCSP households.
+Benefit reductions for these households may not be noticeable until Emergency Allotments expire once the Public Health Emergency ends.
+As their income exceeds the eligibility limit, another 1,414 SNAP cases will be closed.
+The COLA will also result in benefit reductions for less than 1% of FITAP and KCSP households.

 The Social Security Administration provides the Louisiana Department of Children and Family Services (DCFS) an electronic file detailing individual benefit amounts.
 These income adjustments will be made automatically to SNAP and FITAP applicants beginning in January 2023.

 For households facing a reduction in benefits or the closure of a case, Louisiana 211 can provide information on how to obtain additional assistance.
 211 links callers to vital health and human services in their neighborhood, such as clothing and food.
 Calling 211 is an easy way to receive information on obtaining assistance.

 For more information about the federal COLA, visit the Social Security Administration at www.ssa.gov/cola and the Veterans Administration at www.benefits.va.gov/compensation/rates-index.asp#cola.